 Halo has a couple of these.
 The Flood introduction from Halo 1 definitely fits, and even comes with a Genre Shift.
 The conversation with the Gravemind probably counts from Halo 2.
 The entire last half of the level "The Covenant" from Halo 3 is another good one.
 This level (well, most of it) and the one after it arguably epitomize Scenery Porn and Scenery Gorn, respectively, more so than anything else in the entire game.

 Then there's Halo: Reach.
 Oh boy.
 Probably epitomized during the fifth mission, pretty much the exact midpoint of the game anyway, when you get to watch the planet Reach's surface be burned in large chunks while the level is still going on and long before it actually ends.

 The level "Exodus": you enter a large city and the first thing you notice is the many dead civilian bodies scattered about.
 Worse, if you look around, you find a small teddy bear backpack.
 And even more worse: this level is populated by Brutes.

-Let's just put it this way: The game's primary concept is a dating sim where everyone but your character is a bird.
-The various routes include, amongst other things, a snobbish aristocrat, a narcoleptic teacher, a bookworm, and a dove with a severe craving for pudding.
-This route completely shatters any sense of silliness the others had.
-For example, the very first thing that happens in it is that your character is murdered.
+For clarification, the game's primary concept is a dating sim where everyone but your character is a bird.
+The various routes include, amongst other things: a snobbish aristocrat, a narcoleptic teacher, a bookworm, and a dove with a severe craving for pudding.
+Bad Boys Love completely shatters any sense of silliness the others had, with the very first thing that happens is the discovery of your character's decapitated head.